mollywilliams/grace-notes.github.io/_topics/adam.md

 Romans 5:18 provides a further explanation of the principle.

-“So then just as through one transgression there resulted condemnation to all men, even so through one act of righteousness [a judicial sentence, handed down by a judge] there resulted justification of life to all men.”
+> “So then just as through one transgression there resulted condemnation to all men, even so through one act of righteousness [a judicial sentence, handed down by a judge] there resulted justification of life to all men.”

-The Greek word **dikaio.ma** indicates a judicial sentence passed down from a judge.
+The Greek word δικαιομα indicates a judicial sentence passed down from a judge.

 -   In this case, it is the death sentence passed down from God the